OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/how-websites-work.md

 - `<h1>` - This tag defines a large heading.
 - `<p>` - This tag defines a paragraph.

-tags can contain attributes such as the `class` attribute which can be used to style an element.
+Tags can contain attributes such as the `class` attribute which can be used to style an element.
 An element can have multiple attributes each with its own unique purpose.

 Elements can also have an id attribute `<p id="example">`.
 Elements must have a unique id.
 Id's are used for styling and to identify the element by JavaScript.